Description of Lampwork:

 Step 5: The annealing process

 When the bead is completely finished, and has just lost the molten red glow, the bead is placed in the glass kiln.
 The temperature inside the glass kiln is 950 degrees, and will be slowly ramped down throughout the night so that the bead is cooled as slowly as possible.
 I always anneal my pieces right from the flame to the glass kiln with a digitally controlled environment.
 The glass kiln is slowly ramped down overnight to ensure a well made piece.
 This process is called annealing, and allows the molecules to properly line up in the glass, creating durable beads to be used to make earrings, pendants, necklaces and bracelets.
-I love making glass art jewelry that are small wearable treasures.
+I love making glass art jewelry and gifts that are small wearable treasures.

 Description of Silversmith Techniques: